UFC Octagon Girl Brittney Palmer Rocks Hotpants & Sports Bra At Ringside In Boomerang Video

 In a second Boomerang video attached to the share, Britney waved hello to her viewers in dramatic fashion, being joined by fellow octagon girl Arianny Celeste.
 Not content to sit idle, Arianny threw a few punches towards the lens, looking coy while cracking a hint of a smile.

 In the caption of the photo, Brittney hyped up her audience and asked a simple question of her admirers.
-She also plugged her employer, and the event she was currently working in Nashville.
+She also plugged her employer and the event she was currently working in Nashville.
 Her fans and followers seemed to appreciate the brief bit of footage, lavishing nearly 5,000 likes and several dozen comments on the Boomerang in relatively short order.
 Despite the aggressive nature of the sport — and perhaps the fans who love it — the notes were largely complimentary in nature.

 One user kept it short and simple, and wrote, “Wow you are so incredibly beautiful.”
 A second Instagram fan cheered on both Brittney and Arianny, quipping, “Gorgeous and adorable @brittneypalmer and @ariannyceleste,” punctuated by a bevy of heart-eyed emojis.

-With the UFC continuing to command large market presence in the market — and both Arianny and herself rising along with it — it seems evident that Brittney Palmer has nowhere to go but up.
-Her most serious devotees sure hope so, and simply can’t wait to see what she might share with them next.
+With the UFC continuing to command large market presence — and both Arianny and herself rising along with it — it seems evident that Brittney Palmer has nowhere to go but up.
+Her most serious devotees sure hope so, and they simply can’t wait to see what she might share with them next.